 On the 8th of March we celebrate International Women’s Day – where we reflect on the achievements of women and gender equality.
-The theme for 2021 is ‘Choose To Challenge’.
+The theme for 2022 is ‘Break The Bias’.
 The campaign website explains this theme as:

 “We can all choose to challenge and call out gender bias and inequality.
 We can all choose to seek out and celebrate women’s achievements.
 Collectively, we can all help create an inclusive world.”

 So to contribute to the conversation this year, we’ve decided to put together a blog post to celebrate some inspiring women in STEM around the world – highlighting some of the great things five women are contributing currently to Science, Technology, Engineering and Mathematics, and some of whom are also involved in raising up other young women to do the same.

 Why is it important to encourage more women into STEM roles?